-Wales' Allen a doubt for Nations League games
+Wales call up Birmingham teenager James

-Joe Allen: Wales midfielder a doubt for Nations League games against Belgium and Poland
+Wales call up Birmingham teenager Jordan James for Nations League games

 Last updated on .From the section Wales